jjmontesl/cubesviewer/README.md

 views can be embedded in other websites.
 Simply download the package and open the `html/studio.html` file in your favorite browser.

-CubesViewer also features an optional server side application which provides a full web application and supports features like sharing/saving and user notes.
+CubesViewer also features an optional **server side application** which provides a full web application and supports features like sharing/saving and user notes.
 This project lives on a separate repository:
 [CubesViewer Server](https://github.com/jjmontesl/cubesviewer-server)
 (not to be confused with Cubes Server itself).

-You need a configured and running [Cubes Server](http://databrewery.org/cubes.html) version 1.0.x or later. your Cubes model may need some extra configuration if you wish to use features like date filters and range filters (see Documentation below).
+In all cases you need a configured and running [Cubes Server](http://databrewery.org/cubes.html) version 1.0.x or later. your Cubes model may need some extra configuration if you wish to use features like date filters and range filters (see Documentation below).